Dana Hooshmand’s Resume

 Bain & Company – Associate Consultant (2008-10)

-I was a junior empty suit who made slides and spreadsheets for far too many hours.
+I was a junior empty suit who made slides and spreadsheets for far too many hours a week.
 Learned a lot about corporate polish and “zero defect”.
 I quit when I realised that I was so unenthusiastic about a meeting I was flying to, that I’d have preferred that the plane went down.

 I left to go do something interesting with my life (“Screw this, I’m moving to China!”), which is how I found Groupon.